Colbert Super PAC: Founding

-On March 10, 2011, during a segment on 2012 presidential contender Tim Pawlenty's political action committee (PAC), Colbert announced the formation of his own PAC.
+On March 10, 2011, during a Colbert Report segment about 2012 presidential contender Tim Pawlenty's political action committee (PAC), Colbert announced the formation of his own PAC.
 Parodying a Pawlenty advertisement, Colbert chose to end his ad with a card saying "ColbertPAC", mocking Pawlenty's PAC.
-In response, an executive from Comedy Central asked Colbert if he was serious about founding a PAC, because it could create "trouble" for the network.
-Colbert saw the value in creating a PAC to showcase the impact of the Citizens United v.
-Federal Election Commission decision, in which the Supreme Court held that corporations have free-speech rights to spend unlimited amounts of money in political advertising to elect or defeat candidates for office.
+In a 2012 interview, Colbert recalled that an executive from Comedy Central then called to ask if he was serious about founding a PAC; "And they said, 'Because if you actually get a PAC, that could be trouble.'
+And I said, 'Well then, I'm definitely going to do it...'
+Because I like the idea of, why is it trouble?
+Everybody can do it, why can't I do it?"
+Colbert saw the value of this as a way to showcase the impact of the Citizens United v.
+FEC (2010) decision, in which the Supreme Court held that corporations have free-speech rights to spend unlimited amounts of money in support of political candidates, including political advertising.

 On March 30, Colbert hosted former Federal Election Commission (FEC) Chairman Trevor Potter on the program to help him fill out the paperwork for the PAC.
-On April 14, Colbert revealed that Viacom, which owns Comedy Central, sent him a letter denying him permission to establish a PAC, but Colbert had Potter back on the show, who explained to Colbert and his audience that as a result of the Citizens United decision, Super PACs can be formed, which are less restrictive than regular PACs.
+On April 14, Colbert revealed that Viacom, which owned Comedy Central, sent him a letter denying him permission to establish a PAC, but Colbert had Potter back on the show, who explained to Colbert and his audience that as a result of the Citizens United decision, Super PACs can be formed, which are less restrictive than regular PACs.